ctuning/cm4research/README.md

-# CM interface to reproduce experiments from research projects
+# Common CM interface to make it easier to prepare, run and reproduce experiments from research projects

 ## About